KevinKra/JS-Guides/JS_ES6.md

 # ES6

 ## Let, Const, Var
 ES6 introduced a new form of scope known as **block-level scope** or *block scope*.
 Until the addition of block scope, the only way to isolate and contain variables in their own respective variable environments one had to create functions and wrap all the relevant data inside the function's body.
-However, there were still lingering issues that needed to be addressed.

 **Block Scope**

-*ES5*
+>*ES5*

 ```
 function foo() {
     var i = 5;